 If you require access to the Senate room please ask at the Library Help Point.

 All service and information desks are fitted with hearing induction loops and there is a low level section of desk at the Library Help Point.

-We have study carrels for individual private study or for meeting with tutors.
+We have private study spaces for individual private study or for meeting with tutors.
 There are 2 larger study carrels available one on the first floor and one of the ground floor.
-Carrels can be booked up to 2 weeks in advance by logging into "My Hope" and using the online room booking facility.
+Study spaces can be booked up to 2 weeks in advance by logging into "My Hope" and using the online room booking facility.